Learning Unmasking Policies for Diffusion Language Models

 At generation time, MDMs begin with a fully masked sequence and iteratively unmask a fixed number of tokens at randomly sampled positions in each sampling step.
 As a result, they offer the potential for faster inference, as they can, in principle, generate multiple tokens in parallel using a single model call.
 Despite this promise, open-source dLLMs have, until recently, lagged behind their AR counterparts in terms of inference efficiency.
 This changed with Fast-dLLM \citep{fastdllm2025}, which demonstrated that a dLLM like LLaDA \citep{llada2025} can achieve higher token throughput than similarly sized LLaMA models \citep{dubey2024llama} while maintaining competitive performance.
-A key component of Fast-dLLM lies in its sampling heuristic: instead of unmasking a fixed number of randomly sampled token positions, it proposes to unmask all tokens whose confidences exceed a pre-specified threshold, resulting in adaptive sampling with a variable number of unmasked tokens per step.
-This success has since inspired further development of increasingly sophisticated sampling heuristics (see \Cref{sec:related} for a comprehensive overview), which has further advanced the state of the art.
+A key component of Fast-dLLM lies in its sampling heuristic: instead of unmasking a fixed number of randomly sampled token positions, it proposes to unmask all tokens whose confidences exceed a pre-specified threshold.
+This success has since inspired the development of increasingly sophisticated sampling heuristics (see \Cref{sec:related} for a comprehensive overview), further advancing the state of the art.
 These heuristics can, however, be difficult to tune, and seem to work best when imposing semi-autoregressive (semi-AR) generation, in which small blocks of tokens are unmasked sequentially \citep{arriola2025block,llada2025}.
-We posit that such limitations are difficult to avoid with heuristics alone, since they are essentially handcrafted solutions to a sequential decision making problem: \emph{What is the optimal order in which to unmask the sequence of tokens, in order to strike a good balance between efficiency and correctness?}
+We posit that such limitations are difficult to avoid with heuristics alone, since they are essentially handcrafted solutions to a sequential decision making problem: \emph{What is the optimal order in which to unmask the sequence of tokens, in order to strike a good balance between correctnes and efficiency?}